wix-incubator/wix-rest-docs/all/guides/bookings---schedules-and-sessions/API Overview.md

 ## Terminology

-* **Session**: An *occupied* period of time on a schedule (e.g., if a “Vinyasa Yoga” service is offered every Monday between 6-7pm, the class on Monday June 7, 2020 from 6-7pm is one session on a schedule with a recurring session every Monday).
+* **Session**: An *occupied* period of time on a schedule (e.g., if a “Vinyasa Yoga” service is offered every Monday between 6-7 PM, the class on Monday June 7, 2020 from 6-7 PM is one session on a schedule with a recurring session every Monday).

 * **Slot**: An *available* period of time in a schedule that can be booked by a customer.
-While this includes existing sessions that are available for booking, it can also represent a period of time that can be booked based on the availability of a resource (e.g., a barber with appointments of 30 minutes each that are open for booking every weekday between 8:00 - 17:00).
-These slots are calculated by the constraints of the schedule - they are not *occupied* sessions until they are booked.
+While this includes existing sessions that are available for booking, it can also represent a period of time that can be booked based on the availability of a resource (e.g., a barber with appointments of 30 minutes each that are open for booking every weekday between 8 AM-5 PM).
+These slots are calculated by the constraints of the schedule.
+They are not *occupied* sessions until they are booked.

 * **Schedule**: A collection of sessions related to a specific entity (session, resource, etc.), with relevant metadata.
 The schedule entity represents all available information about when its owner can be booked for a service (both *occupied* and *available*).

 > **Important**:
-The owner of the schedule can be a resource (e.g., a staff member or room) or a collection of sessions (e.g., a course with multiple sessions) - or you can create your own schedule owner ID for any entity of your choosing.
+The owner of the schedule can be a resource (e.g., a staff member or room) or a collection of sessions (e.g., a course with multiple sessions), or you can create your own schedule owner ID for any entity of your choosing.

 ## Schedule Tags
 Every schedule can be tagged for easy reference and filtering.
 The Wix Bookings UI uses the following tags:
-* INDIVIDUAL - for appointments (slots)
+* INDIVIDUAL: for appointments (slots)
-* GROUP - for classes (sessions)
+* GROUP: for classes (sessions)
-* COURSE - for courses (schedules)
+* COURSE: for courses (schedules)

 When creating schedules via API, adding the relevant tag is recommended so that Wix Bookings will display the related service correctly in the UI.

 ## Use Cases

-### Create a Recurring Event on Fridays at 10am beginning May 15th, 2020
+### Create a Recurring Event on Fridays at 10 AM beginning May 15th, 2020

 Call [Create Schedule](https://dev.wix.com/api/rest/wix-bookings/schedules-and-sessions/schedule/create-schedule).
 Parameters to include:
 1. scheduleOwnerId (writable)